FixedEffects/InteractiveFixedEffectModels.jl/README.md

 		fit(SparseFactorModel(:pState, :pYear, 2), Sales ~ 0, df)
 		```

 		You can pre-demean the variable using `|>` as in the package [FixedEffectModels.jl](https://github.com/matthieugomez/FixedEffectModels.jl).
+Use only the variables specified in the factor model.

 		```julia
 		fit(SparseFactorModel(:pState, :pYear, 2), Sales ~ 1 |> pState, df)